An ultimate guide to snowboarding for creative and tech people (and everyone else).

 Check out this Whitelines video for more information on snowboard shapes.

 Flex defines how stiff the snowboard is.
-It is usually rated on 1 to 10 scale with 1 being the softest and 10 being stiffest, with the majority of models falling into the 3 – 7 range.
+It is usually rated on a 1 to 10 scale with 1 being the softest and 10 being stiffest, with the majority of models falling into the 3 – 7 range.

 Stiffer boards are typically used for freeriding and carving, while softer for freestyle.